 Fire-striking flint-stone, oh, make yourself known!

-As he was thus crawling about and singing, a Coyote running through
+As he was thus crawling about and singing, a Coyote running through the woods overheard him.

 "Yes," was the reply of the Turtle.